 WHERE DO THEY LIVE?

-The Arctic puffin can be found in the north hemisphere, especially in Iceland.
+The Arctic puffin can be found in the northern hemisphere, especially in Iceland.

 That is more than 16 times the population of Iceland!

-Photo: Look at this bird bathing is the ocean
+Photo: Look at this bird bathing in the ocean

 When they get tired, they just land on the sea, rocked by the waves.
 No one really knows exactly where they are when they’re not on land.